mstksg/inCode/copy/entries/functor-structures-1.md

 (`fmap :: (a -> b) -> ListF Choice a -> ListF Choice b`), and is an instance of useful functor combinator typeclasses.
 Furthermore, it illustrates the symmetry between sum types and record, since `Ap` and `ListF` are contrasting
-types: `Ap` represents a product between many required fields, and `ListF` represents a sum between many possible choices.
+types: `Ap` can be used to a represent the "product" between many required fields, and `ListF` can be used to the option between many possible choices.
 It's more clear how product types and sum types are "opposites" in a nice clean way.

 We can now make our `Customer` schema: